-The remuneration of the Supervisory Board members is not performance-related.
+The remuneration of the supervisory board members is not performance-related.
 It consists of a fixed remuneration and a likewise fixed remuneration for committee work.
-The company reimburses the expenses of the members of the Supervisory Board.
-The company has, at its own expense, taken out an appropriate liability insurance (D&O insurance) for the benefit of the members of the Supervisory Board to cover the risks arising from the performance of their duties (Art.
-13 par.
-2 of the Articles of Association).
+The company reimburses the expenses of the members of the supervisory board.
+The company has, at its own expense, taken out an appropriate liability insurance (D&O insurance) for the benefit of the members of the supervisory board to cover the risks arising from the performance of their duties (Article 13 paragraph 2 of the Articles of Association).

-Members of the Supervisory Board each receive an annual fixed remuneration of EUR 50,000.
-The chair of the Supervisory Board receives an additional annual amount of EUR 100,000 (factor 3); the deputy chair receives an additional amount of EUR 25,000 (factor 1.5).
+Members of the supervisory board each receive an annual fixed remuneration of EUR 50,000.
+The chair of the supervisory board receives an additional annual amount of EUR 100,000 (factor 3); the deputy chair receives an additional amount of EUR 25,000 (factor 1.5).